Sport in Sussex: Rugby Union

 The Sussex Rugby Football Union is the society responsible for rugby union in the county of Sussex, England and is one of the constituent bodies of the national Rugby Football Union.
 The first rugby club in Sussex was Brighton, formed in 1868.
 Sussex's highest rated club is Worthing.
 As of 2015/16 Worthing were playing in the fourth tier of the English rugby union league system, National League 2 South.
 Rugby union players from Sussex include New Zealand-born England captain Dylan Hartley, Joe Marler, Billy Twelvetrees, Tom Mitchell, Alex King, Ollie Richards and Ross Chisholm.

 American football

 Based in Brighton, Sussex Thunder play in the British American Football Association's BAFA National Leagues.

 Basketball

 Playing in the English Basketball League, Worthing Thunder is Sussex's highest placed basketball club.
 The club played in the top-tier British Basketball League between 2008 and 2011.
 Previously the Brighton Bears (in 1993) and Worthing Bears (in 2004) had won the top-tier British Basketball League.
 In Sussex basketball is administered by Basketball Sussex.

 Hockey

+There are a number of field hockey clubs in East Sussex and West Sussex that are part of the South East Hockey league structure.